Close

 So I looked back at those agents and thieves I so enjoyed and assessed the tools they used to get their jobs done.
 They used laser glass cutters or elaborate climbing harnesses to get them into inaccessible places.
 They impersonated their marks by using tools that bypass retinal, voice, or fingerprint scanners.
 Communications were on earwig devices.
 Their weapons were things like laser–aimed dart guns or focused explosives.
 I also considered the classic TV show Mission Impossible, where the team was not composed of experienced spies with super electronics, but actors, mechanics, electronics experts, linguists, and the like—who brought their own particular set of talents and more mundane tools, like makeup, latex masks, and trucks, winches, power supplies, and common screwdrivers to do similar tasks.
 Though I wanted to put my adventure in an era more like the sixteenth century, the skills they would need were much the same.

-Poster Placeholder of - 8Time for a casting call!
+Placeholder of -58Time for a casting call!

 WANTED, for four possible positions in or near the independency of Cantagna, applicants possessing one or more of the following job skills: